-Administrator puts public ker into name of server.
+Administrator puts public ke into name of server.

-Need new DNS cache software but no need to change server software, database-management software web interfaces, etc.
+Need new DNS cache softwa but no need to change server software, database-management softw web interfaces, etc.

 State-of-the-art ECC is fast enough to authenticate and encrypt every packet.